bcooperstl/advent-of-code-2020/documentation/day20.md

 Then, I will go through each tile, count how many sides only have one element in the map for their side's border value, and assign those tiles to the corner, edge, and middle vectors.

+## Part 1 Main Program ##
+In order to get to a solution for part 1:

+* Parse the input as described above
+* Build a border lookup map
+* Classify the tiles into those that are corners, edges, and middles.
+* Multiply the IDs of the four corner tiles together.
+This will give the result.

 ## Test Programs ##